taosdata/TDengine/docs/en/14-reference/03-taos-sql/01-data-type.md

 ## Data Types

-In TDengine, the following data types can be used in the data model of a regular table.
+In TDengine, the following data types can be used in the data model of a table.

 | #   |     **Type**      | **Bytes** | **Description**                                                                                                                                                                                                                                                                                                          |
 | --- | :---------------: | --------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |